Searcy School District

 District-Level NCES Analysis

-SEARCY SCHOOL DISTRICT operates 6 public schools serving 4,003 students, placing it among the smaller districts in Arkansas.
-The school portfolio breaks down into 4 elementary, 1 high, 1 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 3,973 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in White County County.
+Searcy School District operates 6 public schools serving 4,003 students, placing it among the smallest districts in Arkansas.
+The school portfolio breaks down into 4 elementary, 1 high, 1 middle schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in White County.

-Academic infrastructure includes 1 of 6 schools offering Advanced Placement (6 AP courses district-wide), a 346.2:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 24.4% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 1 of 6 schools offering Advanced Placement (6 AP courses district-wide), a 346.2:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 24.4% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 67.7% White, 10.7% Hispanic or Latino, 10.5% African American across the district's schools.
+Its most demographically mixed campus is Sidney Deener Elem.
+School, with a diversity index of 66.0/100.

-Searcy High School accounts for 30.7% of all SEARCY SCHOOL DISTRICT student enrollment
+Searcy High School accounts for 30.5% of all Searcy School District student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means SEARCY SCHOOL DISTRICT-wide averages can mask substantial variation outside the dominant entity.
+That dominant concentration means Searcy School District-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data